hsienteng/microsite-generator/README.md

 ### Styling

 All components use Tailwind CSS classes and PrimeReact components for consistent styling.
 You can customize the appearance by modifying the component files or updating the Tailwind configuration.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/new-component`
-3. Make your changes
-4. Add tests if applicable
-5. Commit your changes: `git commit -am 'Add new component'`
-6. Push to the branch: `git push origin feature/new-component`
-7. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- **PrimeReact** for the excellent UI component library
-- **OpenAI** for the AI capabilities
-- **Tailwind CSS** for the utility-first styling approach
-- **Next.js** for the powerful React framework